phetsims/calculus-grapher/doc/implementation-notes.md

 as both the first derivative and second derivative of the OriginalCurve.
 Derivatives are computed by considering the slope of the secant lines from both sides of every point.

-DerivativeCurves's main responsibility is to observe when the 'base' Curve changes and differentiates it and update the Points of the derivative.
+DerivativeCurve's main responsibility is to observe when the 'base' Curve changes and differentiates it and update the Points of the derivative.
 Derivatives are computed by considering the slope of the secant lines from both sides of every point.